Smart "Predict, then Optimize": SPO Loss Functions

 Note that Definition \ref{true_def2} presents a version of the true SPO loss that upper bounds the version from Definition \ref{true_def}, i.e., it holds that $\ellTw(\hat c, c) \leq \ellT(\hat c, c)$ for all $\hat c, c \in \bbR^d$.
 As mentioned previously, the distinction between Definitions \ref{true_def} and \ref{true_def2} is only relevant in degenerate cases.
 In the results and discussion herein, we work with the unambiguous true SPO loss given by Definition \ref{true_def2}.
 Related results may often be inferred for the version of the true SPO loss given by Definition \ref{true_def} by recalling that Definition \ref{true_def2} upper bounds Definition \ref{true_def} and that the two loss functions are almost always equal except for degenerate cases where $W^*(\hat{c})$ has multiple optimal solutions.

 Notice that $\ellT(\hat c, c)$ is impervious to the scaling of $\hat c$, in other words it holds that $\ellT(\alpha\hat c, c) = \ellT(\hat c, c)$ for all $\alpha > 0$.
 This property is intuitive since the true loss associated with prediction $\hat c$ should only depend on the optimal \emph{solution} of $P(\cdot)$, which does not depend on the scaling of $\hat c$.
 Moreover, this property is also shared by the 0-1 loss function in binary classification problems.
-Namely, labels can take values of $\pm 1$ and the prediction model predicts values in $\mathbb{R}$.
+Namely, labels can take values in the set $\{-1, +1\}$ and the prediction model predicts values in $\mathbb{R}$.
 If the predicted value has the same sign as the true value, the loss is 0, and otherwise the loss is 1.
+That is, given a predicted value $\hat c \in \bbR$ and a label $c \in \{-1, +1\}$, the 0-1 loss function is defined by $\ell_{0-1}(\hat c, c) := \mathbf{1}(\text{sgn}(\hat c) = c)$ where $\text{sgn}(\cdot)$ is the sign function and $\mathbf{1}(\cdot)$ is an indicator function equal to 1 if its input is true and 0 otherwise.
 Therefore, the 0-1 loss function is also independent of the scale on the predictions.
 This similarity is not a coincidence; in fact, Proposition \ref{binary1} illustrates that binary classification is a special case of the SPO framework.
+All proofs can be found in Appendix \ref{sec:proofs}.